 The Wider Curriculum

-At Lynsted and Norton school, subjects such as history, geography, art, design and technology, music and some parts of other subjects are taught through progressive skills which form part of a two year rolling program.
+At Lynsted and Norton school, subjects such as history, geography, art, design and technology, music and some parts of other subjects are taught through progressive skills and knowledge which form part of a two year rolling program.
 Knowledge is gained over time and year groups.
 The rolling program enables the children to learn the key skills twice through different foci, and staff to plan activities and learning which is based on their current cohorts experiences and knowledge.

 We have ensured that we have designed a curriculum that has strong links with our community and local environment.
 We visit the local church regularly and use a piece of adjoining woodland, taking as much learning as we can outside.

 We enjoy many whole school learning opportunities so that children develop an understanding of others in our school community, and work as a team.